2019 Namibian general election: Campaign

 Ten candidates contested the presidential elections, with Hage Geingob of SWAPO widely expected to win a second term as president.
 For the first time, an independent candidate, Panduleni Itula, ran for president.
 Esther Muinjangue of the National Unity Democratic Organisation (NUDO) was the first female presidential candidate in Namibia.

 Results

 President

 Hage Geingob won the presidential election and received a second term as president.
 His percentage of votes gained, however, dropped significantly from 87% in 2014 to 56% in 2019.
 While rural areas predominantly supported Geingob, many urban centres voted for the independent candidate, Panduleni Itula, who received 29% of the overall votes.
 No other candidate achieved a two-digit result.

 National Assembly

-SWAPO, yet again, won a majority of seats in the National Assembly, but closely missed the threshold for a two-thirds majority, which it held since 1994.
+SWAPO won a majority of seats in the National Assembly, as it had in years prior, but narrowly missed the threshold for a two-thirds majority, which it had held since 1994.
 Consequently, opposition parties also gained seats, most prominently the PDM, which obtained 16 seats in the National Assembly.
 The PDM's 16.60% vote share is its best electoral performance since the 1994 election.